"Roberto, these coaching skills are great, but what if you are dealing with an abrasive person who acts like a know-it-all?"

 Often, these people are poor listeners.
 They can't wait to respond and already think about what to say next rather than being interested in your perspective.
 They can have a closed mindset and a hard time realizing that their solutions or ideas might not be the best ones.
 And you bite your tongue when they start telling you what you already know.

 Is it confidence or a lack of it?
-Well, get this, it has been well documented that when you show know-it-all behavior, It's a sign of insecurity.
+Well, get this: It has been well documented that showing know-it-all behavior is a sign of insecurity.
 Oops!

-The truth is, people with high self-esteem don't show off.
+The truth is that people with high self-esteem don't show off.
 They don't need to display all their knowledge to feel recognized and validated.

-Keeping that in mind, it would make sense to reassure them of their worth by praising them for who they are, so they won't need to display that behavior again.
-Hoping this person has a minimum of self-awareness, of course.
+Considering that, it would make sense to reassure them of their worth by praising them for who they are so they won't need to display that behavior again.
+Of course, I hope this person has a minimum of self-awareness.

 But first, know that you're not going to change his or her behavior toward others completely.
 Your goal is to stop the behavior directed at you.
 Make that your main objective, and you'll be able to increase collaboration.